kristenmabry/rosehack_app/README.md

 The app uses the USDA's Food Composition API in order to get the sugar content of items searched on the app.

-It was built in Android Studio which uses Java.
+It was built in Android Studio which uses Java for Rose Hack 2019.

 ![alt text](https://github.com/kristenmabry/rosehack_app/blob/master/main_screen.jpg)